In this instalment: Rule 4, on keeping a notebook or journal.

 I often find that the discipline of writing down these things is helpful in my problem solving so that I have some structure about how to approach the goal, rather than just bashing my head against a wall.

-It helps that I can type almost as fast as I think now (yeah yeah, and I'm not that fast at typing…).
+It helps that I can type almost as fast as I think now (yeah yeah, and I'm not that fast at thinking…).
 Back when I kept hand-written notes it was a pain (literally) to write this much detail down, but I did it even then because it was helpful, and with a detailed map of where I had come and was going, I almost never got lost.

 This physical notebook is a lovely thing to have, but today I recommend that you save your wrist as well as your wits and keep an electronic journal or notebook.
 You'll be able to search it, and read it.
 If you like hand-drawing diagrams, then you can still do that and either cross-reference a physical notebook against your electronic notes, or else scan your drawings into the computer.